Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

 # Stable Diffusion Quantization

-It currently supports Stable Diffusion 2.1 and Stable Diffusion XL.
+It supports Stable Diffusion 2.1 and Stable Diffusion XL.

 The following PTQ techniques are currently supported:
 - Activation Equalization (e.g., SmoothQuant), layerwise (with the addition of Mul ops)